parasakthi/oddoo-erp-program/README.md

 # oddoo-erp-program
-this is w=orking the github to oddoo
+this is working the github to oddoo